Google Index Checker

 1. Google Search Console

-Google Search Console is a free tool provided by Google to monitor and troubleshoot your website’s presence in search results.
+Google Search Console is a free tool to monitor your website’s search presence.

-• Navigate to the Coverage Report to view indexed and non-indexed pages.
+• Check the Coverage Report for indexed and non-indexed pages.

-• Use the URL Inspection Tool to check individual URLs.
+• Use the URL Inspection Tool for individual URLs.

 2. Site Search Operator

-Perform a quick check using Google’s site search operator:
+Do a quick check with Google’s site search operator:

 site:yourdomain.com

-This query displays all indexed pages for your domain.
-For example, type site:example.com into the Google search bar.
+This query shows all indexed pages for your domain.
+For example, type site:example.com in the Google search bar.

 3. Google Index Checker Tools

-Use third-party tools like Duplichecker’s Google Index Checker to automate the process of checking whether your website is indexed.
-Simply enter your domain or page URL, and the tool will provide the index status.
+Use tools like Duplichecker’s Google Index Checker to check indexing.
+Just enter your domain or page URL, and the tool will show the index status.

 4. Manual Inspection

-Manually search for specific URLs on Google to verify their presence.
-This method is time-consuming but effective for small-scale checks.
+Manually search for specific URLs on Google to check if they're indexed.
+This method is slow but works for small checks.

 Steps to Improve Indexability

-If your website or specific pages are not indexed, follow these steps to improve indexability:
+If your website or pages aren't indexed, here's how to improve indexability:

 1. Submit a Sitemap

-A sitemap is a file that lists all the URLs on your website.
-Submitting your sitemap to Google Search Console helps crawlers discover and index your content efficiently.
+A sitemap lists all your website's URLs.
+Submitting it to Google Search Console helps crawlers find and index your content.

-• Generate an XML sitemap using tools like Yoast SEO or Screaming Frog.
+• Make an XML sitemap with tools like Yoast SEO or Screaming Frog.

 • Submit the sitemap in the Sitemaps section of Google Search Console.